Dragonchain-Community/dragonchain-uvn-install-guide/README.md

 -   [Try the Dragonchain SDK](setup-dragonchain-sdk.md)

 ## Disclaimers
--   You need basic linux admin skills (on the CLI)
+-   Bbasic command-line linux admin skills are very handy but not required
 -   This is not a production-ready workflow for a large scale kubernetes cluster.
 It works.
 That’s about all I’ll guarantee.
--   I can provide no PERSONAL guarantees on the security of this setup (especially if running on a local network with open ports).
+-   I can provide no guarantees on the security of this setup (especially if running on a local network with open ports).
 -   This process WILL change: make sure you're referencing the latest version of these documents when installing

 ## Recommendations